kiba/Writings/fac/chp17_project_sanctuary.md

 **Year 2, Day 268**

 Better than nothing.
-I bled two percent of profit from selling power armors and diverted into the SWF.
+I bled two percent of profit from selling power armors and diverted the income into the SWF.
 We'll withdraw one percent of the dividend generated, and reinvest everything else.

 Anybody shall be free to donate to the SWF.
 I know I am.

 Eventually, I want to be able to run the entire government only on the SWF.
 However, the implication is that the investment fund will be monstrous, which implies a very large private sector.

-Governments are usually very monstrous, providing a large part of a nation's GDP.
-It seemed inevitable that I will very effectively create a small government that doesn't interfere very much.
+Governments are usually very monstrous in budget, partly because they're inefficient in the allocation of resource, but also because they provide a wide variety of services.

-I am not too worried about that issue.
-My goal is to build a wealthy and prosperous kingdom that benefit everyone, not just me, not create the ideal 'small' government.
+Somehow, I am not hopeful about building a SWF that can provide my citizenry with a sustainable income.

 **Year 2, Day 272**